 Students enrolled in the MD require a wireless-enabled, personal laptop computer to undertake scheduled learning activities.
 Wireless access to the Deakin network is available within the teaching spaces of the Deakin Medical School.

 Information about minimum computer standards will be communicated to students upon acceptance into the MD.

 Department of Human Services policy - Police Record Check and Working With Children Check

 In accordance with Department of Human Services policy, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 Students are also required to hold a current Working with Children Check and will be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
 A health organisation may refuse to accept a student for placement if the student’s immunisation status is not satisfactory to the health organisation.

 HME912 represents Semester 2 of Year 1 of the Doctor of Medicine (MD) course and consists of a single unit of four credit points.
-The curriculum throughout the MD course is organised into four themes: Ethics, Law and Professionalism (ELP); Public Health Medicine (PHM); Doctor and Patient (DP); and Knowledge of Health and Illness (KHI).
+The curriculum throughout the MD course is organised into four themes: Ethics, Law and Professionalism (ELP); Public Health Medicine (PHM); Medical Science and Clinical Practice (MSCP); and Indigenous Health (IH).
 Students will also undergo a series of clinical placements, including dedicated rural placements.

 Unit Fee Information